jmahler/sprinklerpi/README.md

     $ pecl install yaml

-When the build is complete it should tell you to add "extension=yaml.so" to php.ini.

-    ; php.ini
-    extension=yaml.so
+If [Nginx][nginx] is being used as the web server several additional packages need to be installed.

+    $ apt-get install php5-fpm

+The `extension=yaml.so` option should be added to `/etc/php5/fpm/php.ini`.

+A similar configuration must be performed when using [Apache][apache].

-Then, after restarting the web server, it should be setup.
+Then, after restarting the web server, it should be setup and ready to run.

-    $ apachectl graceful
+    $ service nginx restart

 or

-    $ /etc/init.d/nginx restart
+    $ service apache2 restart

 ## SITE SETUP